lloydlobo/homely-recipes/README.md

 [![homely recipes website](https://github.com/lloydlobo/lloydlobo/blob/main/assets/projects/web-development/homely-recipes.gif)](https://lloydlobo.github.io/homely-recipes/)

+## 📰 &nbsp;Documentation

+- You'll find the documentation at [docs.homelyrecipes.netlify.app](https://docs.homelyrecipes.netlify.app).
+- For a quick read about the project details, you may want to head over to the [Wiki](https://github.com/lloydlobo/homely-recipes/wiki) section here on GitHub.

 ## ⬇️ &nbsp;Downloads

 You may want to download the latest Source Files as a ZIP folder from [here](https://github.com/lloydlobo/homely-recipes/archive/refs/heads/main.zip) or from the `Code ⬇️ ` &nbsp;dropdown icon on this repository's main branch.